Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`description`: String.
   A human-readable multiple-line detailed description of the unit.

+  Additions appended to the end of the :field:`description` field that are clearly marked as notes that clarify the definition without changing it are viewed as annotations to the Physical Unit Definition rather than an integral part of it.
+  Such annotations SHOULD only be added to the end of an otherwise unmodified :field:`description` and MUST NOT change the meaning or interpretation of the text above them.
+  The purpose is to provide a way to add explanations and clarifications to a definition without having to regard it as a new definition.
+  For example, these annotations to the description MAY be used to explain why a definition has been deprecated.

 - :field:`standard`: Dictionary.
   This field is used to define the unit symbol using a preexisting standard.
   The dictionary has the following format: